ewibowo/temp-motor-lcd-arduino/README.md

-# temp-motor-lcd-arduino
+# Temperature-controlled Fan
-This arduino project shows how to control the speed of motor based on the temperature.
+This arduino project shows how to control the speed of motor with a fan based on the temperature.